ARAldhafeeri/MeridianDB/README.md

 1. **Temporal Features Queue**
    When the AI retrieves information from MeridianDB, attributes like frequency and recency are updated via messages published to this queue.
 These updates are then applied to temporal decay filtering.

-2. **Behavioral Features Queue**
+2. **Behavioral Features**
-   This queue powers behavioral analysis.
+   This powers behavioral analysis.
 When you send responses to your users, you can log their feedback through the behavioral logging endpoint.
 Users may mark a response as a success or failure, which directly influences success rate filtering.

+Note PMQ is used only in temporal queue because it's related to data fetching and searching.

+Nevertheless, the behavioral features is updated based on your users feedback it's not related to the retreival of data like the temporal features so we don't use PMQ in fact updating temporal features is just single rest endpoint.

 Both **temporal** and **behavioral threshold filtering** are fully customizable from the **Admin Portal**.